prefab-cloud/example-rails-app/README.md

 # Example Prefab Rails Application

-NOTE: this has been updated in the latest commit to use the newest version of the Prefab Ruby SDK
+NOTE: this has been updated in the https://github.com/prefab-cloud/example-rails-app/pull/2 to use the newest version of the Prefab Ruby SDK

 This repo shows how to add [Prefab] to your Rails app to get access to features like